 It is simple.
 You should be paid for the time you work in accordance with the law.
 Unfortunately, some employers attempt to take advantage of their employees by underpaying them, often in the form of overtime or minimum wage violations.

-At Limonjyan Law Group, our attorney fights to protect the rights of workers throughout the greater Los Angeles area.
+At Limonjyan Law Group, our attorney fights to protect the rights of workers.
 We help employees recover the compensation they deserve by helping them with wage and hour claims.

 Minimum Wage & Overtime Laws in California